Larry Connor

-Larry Connor (born January 7, 1950) is an American real estate and technology business person, as well as a private astronaut.
+Larry Connor (born January 7, 1950) is an American real estate and technology businessman, private astronaut and former racing driver.
 Connor is the head of the Connor Group, a real estate investment firm located in Miamisburg, Ohio.

 Education

 Born in 1950 in Albany, New York, Connor graduated from Archbishop Alter High School in 1968 in Kettering, Ohio, a suburb of Dayton, and summa cum laude in 1972 from Ohio University in Athens, Ohio where he was a member of Sigma Phi Epsilon.
 Connor was a member of Who’s Who of College Students and was one of 22 students out of a class of 4,500 undergraduates selected to the Ohio University J Club.

 Career

 From 1982 to 1990, Connor owned Orlando Computer Corp.
 The company had operations in central Florida and Cincinnati, OH, providing hardware and software to businesses.
 The Connor Group, a real estate investment firm, was founded as Connor, Murphy & Buhrman in 1992.
 Connor bought out his partners and established the Connor Group in 2003.
 Over the next 18 years, the Connor Group grew from $100 million in assets to $4 billion.

 Connor co-founded Heartland Regional Power in 2004.
 First Billing Services, an online payment and bill processing platform also co-founded by Connor, later acquired the firm.
 In 2007, Connor founded the Connor Group Kids & Community Partners, serving disadvantaged youth in communities where the Connor Group operates.

 Connor has been a member of the National Council of McLean Hospital since 2008.
 Connor and the Connor Group have received awards including the 2014 Glassdoor Top 50 Best Places to Work in the US, Small and Medium-Sized Companies, a nomination to the Dayton Magazine 2017 Dayton Business Hall of Fame and multiple Dayton Business Journal Top 100 Businesses in the Region.

 In 2017, Connor lead fundraising efforts for the redevelopment of The University of Dayton's indoor stadium, UD Arena.
 He was tasked with raising $33 million of the $72 million total.
 Connor made a substantial donation himself, before finding other donors to raise the amount required.
 The stadium opened in 2019 following its renovation.

 Connor co-founded First Billing Services in 2003, which provided payment solutions to utility and municipal government clients.
 In 2019, it was announced that it would be acquired by Atlanta-based, Paya Inc.

 During the COVID-19 pandemic, Connor made efforts to help alleviate effects of the pandemic for his employees.
-On April 23, 2020, he donated $1.6 million as bonuses to his associates, which was given to those on salaries under $150,000 per year.
+On April 23, 2020, he donated $1.6 million as bonuses to his employees, which was given to those on salaries under $150,000 per year.
 He also agreed to fund childcare expenses and expanded the company-sponsored loan program.